galaxyproject/training-material/topics/ecology/tutorials/Metashrimps_tutorial/tutorial.md

 > <comment-title>What is a Data Paper?</comment-title>
 > According to the [GBIF](https://www.gbif.org/data-papers) (Global Biodiversity Information Facility),
->A data paper is a peer reviewed document describing a dataset, published in a peer reviewed journal.
+> A data paper is a peer reviewed document describing a dataset, published in a peer reviewed journal.
 It takes effort to prepare, curate and describe data.
->Data papers provide recognition for this effort by means of a scholarly article.
+>,Data papers provide recognition for this effort by means of a scholarly article.
 {:  .comment}
 # Get data

 > <hands-on-title> Data Upload </hands-on-title>
 >
 > 1. Create a new history for this tutorial
-> 2.Import this metadata file from [Zenodo]({{ page.zenodo_link }}) to test it
+> 2. Import this metadata file from [Zenodo]({{ page.zenodo_link }}) to test it
 >     -> Training Data for "Creating Quality FAIR assessment reports and draft of Data Papers from EML metadata with MetaShRIMPS"):
 >    ```
 >    https://zenodo.org/record/8130567/files/Kakila_database_marine_mammal.xml